Bay County, Michigan: Religion

 The Roman Catholic Diocese of Saginaw is the controlling regional body for the Catholic Church.

 Economy

 According to Bay Future, Inc. the top employers in the county are:

 Government

-From 1932 to 2012, Bay County voted for the Democratic Party candidate in every Presidential election except for five national Republican landslides: 1952, 1956, 1972, 1980 and 1984.
+From 1932 to 2012, Bay County voted for the Democratic Party candidate in every presidential election except for five national Republican landslides: 1952, 1956, 1972, 1980 and 1984.
 However, the county has turned increasingly Republican in recent elections.
 The November 2022 election resulted in the first majority Republican Board of Commissioners ever sitting in Bay County since the adoption of the Optional Unified Form of County Government (Act 139).
-Despite this, Bay County had voted Democratic in all 3 statewide races in 2022, and Democrat James Barcia remains as County Executive.
+However, Democrats have won every election for Bay County Executive since 1988.
+The current County Executive, James Barcia, defeated incumbent Thomas L. Hickner in the 2016 Democratic primary.
+He was re-elected in 2020 in a landslide and narrowly in 2024.